kkweon/butler/README.md

 ### Architecture

-- **Main Extension** (`src/`): Single Angular application with both popup and options views using query parameter routing
+- **Angular Project Structure** (`src/`): The extension is built as a single Angular CLI project.
+This project compiles into the necessary assets for the Chrome extension, including distinct HTML pages for the popup and options UI.
-- **Popup View** (default): Search interface for tabs, history, and browser actions
+- **Popup View** (`index.html`): This is the default interface when clicking the extension icon.
+It provides the search functionality for tabs, history, and browser actions.
+It bootstraps the main Angular application components for the popup.
-- **Options View** (`?view=options`): Settings interface for configuring search preferences
+- **Options View** (`options.html`): This page is accessible via the browser's extension management page or a link/action within the extension.
+It allows users to configure search preferences.
+It bootstraps the Angular components specific to the options UI.
-- **Build System**: Single Angular project with simplified build pipeline
+- **Build System**: The Angular CLI is configured (via `angular.json` and `custom-webpack.config.js`) to produce the main popup application (`index.html` and its JavaScript) and the options page application (`options.html` and its JavaScript) from a unified codebase.
-- **CI/CD**: Automated testing and Chrome Web Store publishing via semantic-release
+- **CI/CD**: Automated testing (unit tests via Karma) and Chrome Web Store publishing are managed using GitHub Actions and semantic-release.

-The application uses query parameter routing to switch between popup and options views within a single Angular application, eliminating the complexity of multiple projects while maintaining clear separation of concerns.
+The extension utilizes separate HTML entry points (`index.html` for the popup, `options.html` for settings) as defined in `manifest.json`.
+Each entry point bootstraps its respective Angular components.
+This approach allows for a shared codebase (services, utilities, common components) within a single Angular project, while providing the distinct pages required by the Chrome extension architecture, rather than using client-side routing (like query parameters) to switch between these major UIs.

 ### Chrome Permissions